dd32/td-gh-ex/readme.txt

 == Theme Description ==

 Booster is a clean minimal and responsive WordPress theme well suited for small businesses like Plumbing, Carpentry, Hair Salons , Individual Consultants and any other creative websites and blogs.
-Developed using Bootstrap 3 that makes it mobile and tablets friendly. social icon integration etc. Booster incorporates latest web standards such as HTML5 and CSS3 and is SEO friendly.
-It has loads of Theme Options to manage home page content, Social media pages etc. Booster is a free WordPress theme with premium functionality and design.
+It's got developed using Bootstrap 3 that makes it mobile and tablets friendly.
+Booster incorporates latest web standards such as HTML5 and CSS3 and is SEO friendly.It has loads of Theme Options to manage home page content, Social media pages etc. Booster is a free WordPress theme with premium functionality and design.

 == Features ==